 \begin{maude} op _|->_ : Place $\highlight{IntExpr}$ -> Marking [ctor] . \end{maude}

 Hence, in a pair \code{$\nameit(p)$ |-> $e_I$}, $e_I$ is an SMT integer expression that could be/include SMT variable(s).

 Operations on markings and intervals remain the same, albeit with the appropriate SMT sorts.
-Since the operators in Maude for \code{Nat} and \code{Rat} have the same signature than those for \code{IntExpr} and \code{RExpr}, the specification needs few modifications.
+The operators in Maude for the sorts \code{Nat} and \code{Rat} have the same signature as those for \code{IntExpr} and \code{RExpr}.
+Therefore, the specification needs few modifications.
 For instance, the new definition of \code{M1 <= M2} is:

 \begin{maude} vars N1 N2 : $\highlight{IntExpr}$ . op _<=_ : Marking Marking -> $\highlight{BoolExpr}$ . eq ((P |-> N1) ; M1) <= ((P |-> N2) ; M2) = N1 $\highlight{<=}$ N2 and (M1 <= M2) . eq empty <= M2 = true . \end{maude}